vutran92/jhipster-console/README.md

 ### Additional data added to the logs

-In order to trace the origin of logs, before being forwarded to logstash, those are enriched with:
+In order to trace the origin of logs, those are enriched with:
-- the app name: (_spring.application.name_)
+- app name: (_spring.application.name_)
+- host: (IP address of the server)
-- their port: (_server.port_) (only for microservices and gateway)
+- port: (_server.port_)
+- instance_name: app_name-host:port
-- their eureka instance ID: (_eureka.instance.instanceId_) (only for microservices and gateway)
+- eureka instance ID: (_eureka.instance.instanceId_) (only for microservices and gateway)

 ### Add new dashboards and visualizations

-Add your JSON files in `/kibana/dashboards/` and rebuild the Kibana container to have them automatically loaded in JHipster Console:
+Add your JSON files in `/kibana/dashboards/` and restart the jhipster-console container to have them automatically loaded in JHipster Console:

-    docker-compose build
+    docker-compose restart jhipster-console

-### Save your searches, visualization and dashboards as JSON for auto import
+### Save your searches, visualization as JSON for auto import

 Searches, visualization and dashboards created in Kibana can be exported using the _Settings_ > _Objects_ menu.
 You can extract the JSON description of a specific object under the `_source` field of the export.json file.
 You can then put this data in a JSON file in one of the `kibana/dashboard` sub-folder for auto-import.

-To try out imports without rebuilding the image you can use the `kibana/load-localhost.sh` script.

-### Install Kibana plugins

-To install Kibana plugins, modify the `kibana/Dockerfile` and add the following line:

-    RUN kibana plugin --install elastic/timelion

-Then rebuild the Kibana container:

-    docker-compose build
+#### Save your new dashboards

+Because Kibana create visualizations IDs after loading them, you might run into issues while trying to save and reload dashboards that come from a different instance of JHipster console.
+To create new auto-loaded dashboards, first add your new visualizations in `kibana/dashboard/visualization`, then restart kibana and re-create your dashboards in JHipster-console.
+You can then save those dashboards to JSON files in `kibana/dashboard/dashboards`.

 ## Alerting with Elastalert

-[Elastalert](http://engineeringblog.yelp.com/2015/10/elastalert-alerting-at-scale-with-elasticsearch.html) is an alerting system that can generate alerts from data in Elasticsearch.
+[Elastalert](https://github.com/Yelp/elastalert) is an alerting system that can generate alerts from data in Elasticsearch.

 ### Alerting config

-Modify `alerts/config.yaml`, for example change the alerting frequency:
+Modify `alerts/config.yaml`, for example you can change the alerting frequency:

     run_every:
  	 minutes: 1